 If a potential client has a set vision in their mind of how the process should work or what the outcome should be – and we feel we cannot meet that or do not feel it is in the best interest for their business, we let them know we may not be the right fit for them.

 The last thing we want to do is spend a budget on a website that we know in the end will not be beneficial to them.
 If a client is not flexible or does not want our professional advice and experience, that is OK – but our decision to not work with them is the best option to avoid an unhappy client in the end!

-So, why do we not care if we ever win a design award?
-Let us count the reasons!
+Why do we not care if we win a design award?

 1) Most design awards are a pay to play action.
 You pay for each submission you make in these award programs.
 Prices can range anywhere from $50 to upwards of $300 a submission.